adekolaolat/bods-liverpool-azure-data-engineering/guides/data-ingestion.md

 #### **3. Add Copy activity**

-The copy Activity reads data from from a **source** data and writes to a **sink/destination** data store.
+The Copy Activity is used to move data from a **source** to a **sink (or destination)**.

-In this case, my source would be the BODS API endpoint and my sink is ADLSG2.
+In my case, the source will be the BODS API endpoint, and the sink will be Azure Data Lake Storage Gen2 (ADLS Gen2).

-I still have a requirement to write my data to the bronze container in a particular format following a timestamp format.
+Eventually, I want to store the data in the `bronze` container using a specific folder structure based on a timestamp format.

-But first, let's configure the source dataset in the Copy activity, what do I need to consider?
+But before we get to that, let’s start by setting up the source dataset in the Copy Activity.
+Since I want the API calls to be dynamic, I’ll be using pipeline and dataset parameterization.

-I'll be leveraging pipeline/dataset parameterization to make my API calls dynamic, first let create  dataset for my source.
+So first up, let’s create the dataset for the source

-#### Create source dataset for Copy activity
+#### Create Source dataset for Copy activity

 My source dataset would reference the BODS API endpoint, so I need to to grab the data feed ID for each bus operator.
 I'll pass the data feed information, stored as `apiEndpoint` in the config file as a parameter to this dataset.